HL7/davinci-ecdx/input/pagecontent/signatures.md

 *Digital Signatures* are a type of *Electronic signature* that meet the following functional requirements:

-1. authentication  - how the person that claims he is, is really that person
+1. authentication  - They verify the identity of a person.
-2. integrity - has not been altered
+2. integrity -  They ensure the signed document has not been altered.
-3. non-repudiation - if action later ( legal etc ) signer can not say it is not them.
+3. non-repudiation - The signer can not dispute their authorship (For example, if there is subsequent legal activity related to the signed document).

 Digital Signatures employ encryption technology and a digital certificate issued by a certification authority (CA).
 The encryption ensure the integrity of the data has been attested by the signee.
 A certificate issued by a CA that the Data Consumer trusts ensures that the Data Consumer can trust that the signature is authentic and non-repudiable.